EU eyes single record of real-time share prices in markets review

 The mechanism, known as a "consolidated tape", has been a longstanding goal for investors in Europe, which has about 20 trading venues.
 Some offer the same stocks but publish information on trades and volumes in different ways.

+Asset managers and banks need price data to prove to regulators they are offering clients the best deals.

-Its creation is now the first priority of the Commission in its review of the rules, the EU executive said on Monday in a document that began a public consultation on the overhaul of MiFID II, which has been in force since 2018.
+Its creation is now the first priority of the Commission in its review of the rules, the EU executive said on Monday in a public consultation on overhauling MiFID II, which has been in force since 2018.

 "A European consolidated tape could be one major step towards 'democratising' access to 'market data' so that all investors can see what the best price is to buy or sell a particular share," the Commission said.